MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Event

-[KS Events](/windows-hardware/drivers/stream/ks-events) are being used for the ACX request.
+Parameters used for [KS Events](/windows-hardware/drivers/stream/ks-events) that are being used for the ACX request.
 For more information, see [KSEVENT structure](/windows-hardware/drivers/stream/ksevent-structure).

 ### -field Parameters.Event.Set